 - Always needs a power supply

-Setting up Echo Auto is as simple as setting up any other Alexa device.
+Setting up the Echo Auto is as simple as setting up any other Alexa device.
 We've drilled into more detail on how to setup your Echo Auto in a separate feature here, but needless to say, it's straightforward.

 The app will guide you through the process, including whether to connect to your car's entertainment system directly via Bluetooth (on more modern cars that support Bluetooth audio streaming) or via 3.5mm for slightly older cars.
-It will support many cars, with some exceptions listed on Amazon's website, but in general there's probably a work around for many of those.
+It will support many cars, with some exceptions listed on Amazon's website, but in general there's probably a work around for many of those listed.

 We installed it in a 2009 BMW, which is probably the sort of car that benefits from this type of device the most, having no access to digital music services and an integrated head unit that's not easy to change.
 We connected to the 3.5mm auxiliary input and were setup and using Echo Auto in under 5 minutes.